-The Oscillator Start-up Timer (OST) provides a delay of 1024 oscillator cycles (from OSC1 input) after the PWRT delay is over (if PWRT is enabled).
-This helps to ensure that the crystal oscillator or resonator has started and stabilized.
+The Oscillator Start-up Timer (OST) provides 1024 oscillator cycle (from OSC1 input) delay after the PWRT delay is over.
+This ensures that the crystal oscillator or resonator has started and stabilized.

-The OST time-out is invoked only for XT, LP and HS modes and only on Power-on Reset or Wake-up from SLEEP.
+The OST time-out is invoked only for XT, LP and HS modes and only on Power-on Reset or wake-up from SLEEP.

-12.7 Brown-out Reset (BOR)
+12.7 Brown-Out Reset (BOR)

 The configuration bit, BODEN, can enable or disable the Brown-out Reset circuit.
-If VDD falls below VBOR (parameter D005, about 4V) for longer than TBOR (parameter #35, about 100 $\mu$ S), the brown-out situation will reset the device.
-If VDD falls below VBOR for less than TBOR, a RESET may not occur.
+If VDD falls below VBOR (parameter D005, about 4V) for longer than TBOR (parameter #35, about 100 μ S), the brown-out situation will reset the device.
+If VDD falls below VBOR for less than TBOR, a reset may not occur.

-Once the brown-out occurs, the device will remain in Brown-out Reset until VDD rises above VBOR.
-The Power-up Timer then keeps the device in RESET for TPWRT (parameter #33, about 72mS).
-If VDD should fall below VBOR during TPWRT, the Brown-out Reset process will restart when VDD rises above VBOR with the Power-up Timer Reset.
-The Power-up Timer is always enabled when the Brown-out Reset circuit is enabled, regardless of the state of the PWRT configuration bit.
+Once the brown-out occurs, the device will remain in brown-out reset until VDD rises above VBOR.
+The power-up timer then keeps the device in reset for TPWRT (parameter #33, about 72mS).
+If VDD should fall below VBOR during TPWRT, the brown-out reset process will restart when VDD rises above VBOR with the power-up timer reset.
+The power-up timer is always enabled when the brown-out reset circuit is enabled regardless of the state of the PWRT configuration bit.